jonathas/pbc-organizer/README.md

 - You receive photos that friends took of you / for you in some party and they get all mixed up in some directory.

-- You have more than one camera model that you own and would like to organize photos by camera in different directories
+- You have more than one camera model that you own and would like to organize photos by camera in different directories.

-Using the Photo by Camera Organizer script, you're able to identify which of the photos in a specific directory were taken by your friends camera, automatically move them to a separate directory so you can later send them to your friend, for example.
+Using the Photo by Camera Organizer script, you're able to identify which of the photos in a specific directory were taken by your friend's camera, then automatically move them to a separate directory so they can be better organized.

 ## Dependencies